Practice Essentials

 These complications result in increased risk for ischemic heart disease, cerebral vascular disease, peripheral vascular disease with gangrene of lower limbs, chronic renal disease, reduced visual acuity and blindness, and autonomic and peripheral neuropathy.
 Diabetes is the major cause of blindness in adults aged 20-74 years, as well as the leading cause of nontraumatic lower-extremity amputation and ESRD.

-In both diabetic and non-diabetic patients, coronary vasodilator dysfunction is a strong independent predictor of cardiac mortality.
-In diabetic patients without coronary artery disease, those with impaired coronary flow reserve have event rates similar to those with prior coronary artery disease, while patients with preserved coronary flow reserve have event rates similar to non-diabetic patients.
-[56]
+In patients with diabetes as well as in those without diabetes, coronary vasodilator dysfunction is a strong independent predictor of cardiac mortality.
+In patients with diabetes who do not have coronary artery disease, those with impaired coronary flow reserve have cardiac mortality rates similar to individuals without diabetes who have had prior coronary artery disease, while patients with diabetes who have preserved coronary flow reserve have cardiac mortality rates similar to persons without diabetes and no coronary artery disease.
+[57]

-A study by Bode et al indicated that among patients with coronavirus disease 2019 (COVID-19), the US in-hospital death rate for individuals living with diabetes, patients with an HbA1c of 6.5% or higher, and those with hyperglycemia throughout their stay is 29%, a figure over four times greater than that for patients without diabetes or hyperglycemia.
+A study by Bode et al indicated that among patients with COVID-19, the US in-hospital death rate for individuals living with diabetes, patients with an HbA1c of 6.5% or higher, and those with hyperglycemia throughout their stay is 29%, a figure over four times greater than that for patients without diabetes or hyperglycemia.
 Moreover, the in-hospital death rate for patients with no evidence of preadmission diabetes who develop hyperglycemia while admitted was found to be seven times higher (42%).
-[57, 58]
+[67, 68]

-A whole-population study from the United Kingdom (UK) reported that the risk of in-hospital death for patients with COVID-19 was 2.0 times greater for those with type 2 diabetes and 3.5 times higher for individuals with type 1 diabetes.
+A whole-population study from the United Kingdom (UK) reported that the risk of in-hospital death for patients with COVID-19 was 2.0 times greater for those with type 2 DM and 3.5 times higher for individuals with type 1 DM.
 However, patients under age 40 years with either type of diabetes were at extremely low risk for death.
-[59, 60]
+[69, 70]

 A study indicated that children with type 1 DM who have an HbA1c level of 9% or above are at greater risk of mortality, intubation, and sepsis due to COVID-19 than are children without type 1 DM.
 However, the report also found evidence that such risk is not greater in children with an HbA1c level at or below 7%.
 The investigators found the COVID-19 mortality rates in children without type 1 DM, those with type 1 DM, and those with type 1 DM with an HbA1c of 7% or lower to be 0.047%, 0.328%, and 0%, respectively.
 [84]